Employers' health and safety responsibilities

 To report injuries, near misses, fires or explosions which have occurred as a result of work on or near to electrical systems by others, or incidents arising from leisure and other non-work activities close to electrical plant, or from equipment failure, use the form below:

 The transport of explosives is covered by international agreements and European directives.

-All businesses and individuals must ensure they are fully informed of the correct way to transport explosives to comply with safety standards and reduce the risk of incident.
+All businesses and individuals must make sure they are fully informed of the correct way to transport explosives to meet safety standards and reduce the risk of incident.

 - The Carriage of Explosives Regulations (Northern Ireland) 2010 (UK Legislation website)

 - The Carriage of Explosives (Amendment) Regulation (Northern Ireland) 2012 (legislation.gov.uk website)

 - European Agreement concerning the International carriage of dangerous goods by road (UNECE website)

 - EIG Guide to the carriage of explosives (Amendment) Regulations (Northern Ireland) 2012 (Explosive Industry Group website)

 What to do next